Akash-umashankar-here/Automate-firewall/README.md

 * Checks suspicious IPs and payloads against VirusTotal API.
 * Blocks malicious IPs via iptables.
 * Stores blacklisted IPs in a MariaDB database.
 * Redirects suspicious SSH traffic to a honeypot port (2222).
+Run a honeypot like Cowrie by pulling its image.

 ## Requirements
 * Python 3.7+